jrounds/bsve/README.md

 You need the `requestId` from the results above to download the results.
-I have not looked at this carefully, but I did figure out how to find titles (and these nested lists are a way too complicated)
+I have not looked at this carefully, but I did figure out how to find titles (and these nested lists are way too complicated)

 ```
 url2 <- "http://search.bsvecosystem.net/api/data/result/"